flowerinthenight/golang-monorepo/README.md

 A reference template named [samplesvc](./services/samplesvc) is provided.
 Basically, these are the things that you need to do:

 - Create a new directory for your service under `services/` or tool under `cmd/`.
 You may copy the [samplesvc](./services/samplesvc) contents to your new directory.
 - Update the dockerfile inside your new service directory.
-Note that during build, this dockerfile is [copied](https://github.com/flowerinthenight/golang-monorepo/blob/master/services/samplesvc/Makefile#L21) to the root directory.
+Note that during build, this dockerfile is [copied](https://github.com/flowerinthenight/golang-monorepo/blob/master/services/samplesvc/Makefile#L21) to the root directory (to be able to access `pkg` and `vendor` directories).
 - Update the [Makefile](./services/samplesvc/Makefile) with your own values.
 You need to at least update the `MODULE` variable with your service name.
 The only required rule is the `custom` part so you may need to change that as well (i.e. name of the dockerfile used in `docker build`).
 - [Optional] Update the [deploy.sh](./services/samplesvc/deploy.sh) script for your deployment needs.